yasshrai/datingapp/README.md

    ```

 3. **Set up environment variables:**
    Create a `.env.local` file in the root of your project and add the necessary environment variables.
-You can use `.env.example` as a template.

    ```env
    # Example environment variables